binafy/laravel-user-monitoring/README.md

     ...

     /*
-     * If you are using uuid or ulid you can change it for the type of foreign_key.
-     *
+     * Specify the type of foreign key being used (e.g., 'id', 'uuid', 'ulid').
-     * When you are using ulid or uuid, you need to add related traits into the models.
+     * For non-standard IDs, make sure to add the relevant traits to your models.
      */
-    'foreign_key_type' => 'uuid', // uuid, ulid, id
+    'foreign_key_type' => 'id', // Options: uuid, ulid, id
 ],
 ```